 2. Carry necessary documents – You must not forget to carry your Admit Card and ID proof on the day of the exam.
 Without the admit card, you will not be allowed to sit in the exam hall, and the process of going back home to retrieve will waste your precious time.

 3. Reach exam centre on time – Ensure that you reach the exam venue at least one & a half hour before the commencement of the test.
 Reaching in advance means your precious time will not be wasted in the security checks, identity verification process, etc.

 4. Go through tutorial and instructions carefully – You must pay attention to the 15-minute tutorial as well as the important instructions.
-The tutorial is meant to help you all familiarise yourself with the online test procedure and other important procedures related to the exam such as navigating through the sections and keeping a track of the time.
+The tutorial is meant to help you familiarise yourself with the online test procedure such as navigating through the sections and keeping a track of the time.

 5. Ignore questions that you find confusing – You may find some questions in the paper that will distract you from performing in other simple questions.
 Don't spend too much time on such questions as you will lose the opportunity to attempt the easier ones.